sap-tutorials/Tutorials/tutorials/opps-basic-scenario-coupon-management/opps-basic-scenario-coupon-management.md

 <!-- border -->![Generate coupon codes success](generate_coupon_codes.png)

-With this, you have now created a batch of **100** unique coupon codes for the coupon **COFFEELOVER**.
+With this, you have now created a batch of **100** unique coupon codes for the coupon **COFFEE LOVER**.
 You must note down the batch ID to read the coupon codes.

 ### Read coupon codes